DelphinusLab/prover-node-docker/README.md

 The Dry Run service will be required to run parallel to the prover node.
 The Dry Run service is responsible for synchronising tasks with the server and ensuring the prover node is working correctly.
 This service must be run in parallel to the prover node, so running the service through docker compose is recommended.

-`dry_run_config.json` file is the config file for prover dry run service, modify the connection strings to the server and the MongoDB instance.
+`dry_run_config.json` file is the config file for prover dry run service, modify the connection strings to the server.

 - `server_url` - The URL of the server to connect to for tasks.
 Ensure this is the same as the prover node.
 Currently the public test server's rpc is "https://rpc.zkwasmhub.com:8090".

-- `mongodb_uri` - The URI of the MongoDB instance to connect to.
-By default it is "mongodb://localhost:27017".
-You do not need change it if you start the prover node with `docker compose up` and use default `docker-compose.yml`.
+`docker compose up` and use default `docker-compose.yml`.

 - `private_key` - Please fill the same priv_key as the prover config. <mark>**Please note do not add "0x" at the begining of priv.**</mark>

 ### HugePages Configuration